 Located in Largo da Sé, the Lisbon Cathedral, or Church of Santa Maria Maior (as it is also known), has been classified as a National Monument since 1910.

 This religious temple is the seat of the Lisbon Patriarchate and the Sé Parish.
-Its construction dates back to the century.
-XII and is therefore one of the city’s oldest historical symbols.
+Its construction dates back to the 12th century and it is therefore one of the city’s oldest historical symbols.

 Today, the Lisbon Cathedral is a mixture of architectural styles.
 In other words, you can find details of the Romanesque style, but also of the Baroque and Neoclassical styles.

-Inside you can find archaeological excavations, in the Gothic cloister, which reveal evidence dating back some three thousand years.
+Inside, you’ll find archaeological excavations in the Gothic cloister that reveal evidence dating back some three thousand years.

-One of the most beautiful Lisbon monuments that everyone should visit, without a doubt, at least once in their lives.
+A beautiful monument that everyone should definitely visit at least once in their lives.

 Address: Largo da Sé